Call 3123 6668

 All work guaranteed

 Great Rates.
 Servicing Brisbane Northside

-Electrician Brisbane Northside - For all your electrical work
+Electrician Brisbane Northside - RCD testing

 1. An electrically wired home is one of life’s great comforts.
 Lights on demand, instant heat and warm meals within minutes; however as we’re always told from a young age: Do Not Play With Electricity!
 While it remains an essential to modern living, electricity in itself can be dangerous when not regulated and controlled, especially when live currents are exposed or there is an electricity leak.

 But is there a way to reduce this risk?
 Can having electric currents surging through your home ever be safe?